Seadrill: Why You Can't Expect Massive Downside

 Seadrill (NYSE:SDRL) is a gambling man's stock.
 It trades for just a few dollars per share and has lost almost all of its equity value in the last couple of years as the crude oil downturn has caused this driller to experience significant setbacks.
 However, in light of a recent article published here by Fundamental Investing, I am going to play devil's advocate and show that this company isn't going to see "massive downside" this year, as I believe that thesis is overblown.
-This author is quite the excellent writer, so this isn't personal - it's just business.
+This author is quite an excellent writer, so this isn't personal - it's just business.

 Source: Seadrill